jandelee/php-mysql/README.md

 1. If the service name for the MySQL service is not p.mysql, make sure to change the value that the service_name variable is set to in read.php, around line #7.
 The service name is what is displayed in the "service" column when executing the "cf marketplace" command.

-1. In the MySQL service, create a database with the name "test", and with columns id, firstname, lastname, and email.
-Populate several rows of data into this table; this data will be displayed by the application.

 1. Edit the `manifest.yml` file.
 If your service is not named `mysql-test`, change the name in the manifest file.
 Random route is set to avoid conflicts with other users.

 1. Push it to CloudFoundry.